Caleb Tangitau

-Caleb Tangitau (born 19 March 2003) is a New Zealand rugby sevens player.
+Caleb Tangitau (born 19 March 2003) is a New Zealand rugby player.

 Tangitau was named in the All Blacks Sevens squad for the 2022 Commonwealth Games in Birmingham.
 He won a bronze medal at the event.
 He competed for New Zealand at the Rugby World Cup Sevens in Cape Town.
 His team won a silver medal after losing to Fiji in the gold medal final.